tensorflow/tfjs-website/source/tutorials/mnist.md

 }));
 ```

-Let’s break down the arguments.
+Let’s break down the arguments:

-Pool size, similar to the kernel size in the convolution, determines the size of the sliding pooling window.
-In this case, for each 2x2 window the pooling layer will output the maximum value in the activation.
+* `poolSize`.
+The size of the sliding pooling windows to be applied to the input data.
+Here, we set a `poolSize` of `[2,2]`, which means that the pooling layer will apply 2x2 windows to the input data.

+* `strides`.
+The "step size" of the sliding pooling window—i.e., how many pixels the window will shift each time it moves over the input data.
+Here, we specify `strides` of `[2, 2]`, which means that the filter will slide over the image in steps of 2 pixels in both horizontal and vertical directions.

-Strides determines the size of the step between pooling windows.
-Here, we’re using a stride of 2x2.
-Since the window is 2x2 and the stride is 2x2, the pooling windows will be completely non-overlapping.
-This means the activation from the previous layer will be shrunk by 2x.
+**NOTE:** Since the pooling window is 2x2 and the stride is 2x2, the pooling windows will be completely non-overlapping.
+This means the pooling layer will cut the size of the activation from the previous layer in half.

 ### Adding the Remaining Layers

-Now we do it again.
-Repeating layer structure is a common pattern in neural networks!
-Notice that the number of filters has doubled in this convolutional layer.
+Repeating layer structure is a common pattern in neural networks.
+Let's add a second convolutional layer, followed by another pooling layer to our model.
+Note that in our second convolutional layer, we're doubling the number of filters from 8 to 16:

 ```js
 model.add(tf.layers.conv2d({